BananaBoii600/Realtime-Chatting-Software/README.md

 pip install tk
 ```

-After installing python and tkinter, download the latest release and run the exe file
+After installing python and tkinter, download the latest release and start the server.

+After running the server, you can open the client app and start chatting with your friends(***AFTER PORT FORWARDING***)

 # Thank you for downloading